|Traverse to Geology Station 3||Orange Soil|

 [Gene is probably saying that this is the first really blocky-rimmed crater they've seen on the light mantle.]145:11:06 Cernan: Okay, Bob.
 We're at 090/5.3 for a quick Rover sample of a very, very fragmental crater.
 The ejecta is about fifty percent small, angular fragments; much different than we have seen before in terms of the type of patterns.

 [Gene is taking a turn at description while Jack grabs a quick sample.
 This is another example of efficient team work.
 The documentation photos for this sample are AS17-133- 20208 and AS17-137- 20983.
 The samples, 74115 to 74119, all proved to be regolith breccias - so-called 'instant rock' - formed by the compression of regolith by the impact.
 Like regolith breccias Gene and Jack will sample at Station 9 and Dave and Jim sampled at their Station 9, regolith breccias are 'friable', meaning that they break apart or crumble easily.
-The crater is about 15 meters across and the impact din't reach deep enough to bring up any basalt from the underlying mare material.]145:11:24 Parker: Okay, copy.
+The crater is about 15 meters across and the impact didn't reach deep enough to bring up any basalt from the underlying mare material.
+It's location relative to Lara and to Shorty is marked in a labelled screen grab from LROC Quick Map.
+A higher-resolution screen grab shows that the crater has rays, another indication that it is very fresh.]145:11:24 Parker: Okay, copy.

 145:11:26 Cernan: Okay, and that's in bag 41 Yankee.